 Agricultural and forestry wastes are classified as lignocellulosic waste, or plant waste residues.
 Eisenia fetida earthworms were successfully used to vermicompost lignocellulosic wastes, turning them into superior organic fertilisers.
 The vermicompost showed a notable rise in NPK content and a drop in the C/N ratio.
 (Sharma & Garg, 2019).

 Wheat and Rice are among the staple crops in the world.
-Grains of these crops are consumed, as these are the edible parts of the crops, and straw generated from the crops is considered waste.
+Grains of these crops are consumed, as these are the edible parts of the crops, and the straw generated from the crops is considered waste.
 A huge amount of straw waste is produced while harvesting the crops.

 If not managed properly, it becomes a serious pollutant in the environment.
 A high amount of lignin, cellulose, and hemicellulose makes it indigestible for decomposers.
-The majority of the hay residue is burned off, resulting in poor air quality and pollution. vermicomposting of wheat and rice straws combined with animal manure in a 2:1 ratio, respectively.
+The majority of the hay residue is burned off, resulting in poor air quality and pollution.
+Vermicomposting of wheat and rice straws combined with animal manure in a 2:1 ratio, respectively.
 Aspergillus terreus and Azolla pinnata were used to enhance aerobic composting, which led to notable waste breakdown and compaction (Arora & Kaur, 2018).

 Banana plants produce 86 tons of agricultural waste per hectare.
 Only the fruit of the banana plant is edible, but the entire plant (leaf, stem, and rhizome) is considered waste.
 Banana plant waste takes a long time to degrade organically.
 Vermicompost, a nutrient- rich compost with a significant increase in nitrogen content, a decrease in polysaccharides, and complete mineralisation, is created when E. fetida earthworms combined banana stem as a raw material with cow manure.
 The C: N ratio reached the optimal range by the 60th day of VC treatment (Khatua et al., 2018).

 Water hyacinth (Eichhornia crassipes) is an alien aquatic weed that generates massive volumes of solid waste.
 It possesses phytoremediation properties for heavy metals such as lead, arsenic, and cadmium.
 A practical method is the bioconversion of water hyacinth waste into nutrient-rich VC using E. fetida.
 Soil treated with water hyacinth vermicompost had a lower heavy metal level of 23.9±1.55 mg/kg than control soil, which had 134.64±2.47 mg/kg of arsenic.
-This processed compost, ameliorated as valuable organic fertilizer, enhances the plant growth and productivity in coriander, tomato, chili, and chickpea (Majumdar et.al., 2018).
+This processed compost, ameliorated as valuable organic fertilizer, enhances the plant growth and productivity in coriander, tomato, chilli, and chickpea (Majumdar et.al., 2018).

 Garden Waste: The high lignin concentration of garden waste can inhibit the growth of microorganisms and earthworms during the vermicomposting process.
-With the aid of E. fetida earthworms, garden waste combined with cow manure and wasted mushroom substrate (SMS) is bioconverted in VC.
+With the aid of E. fetida earthworms, garden waste combined with cow manure and wasted mushroom substrate (SMS) is bioconverted into VC.
 The use of SMS in VC improves the overall health of earthworms, such as survival rate, cocoon production, and juvenile number.
 These SMS and CD assays enhance the activity of hydrolytic enzymes such as dehydrogenases, alkaline phosphatases, and cellulases as compared to the control.
 It facilitates the decomposition rate, organic content, and polysaccharide degradation.
 Elevated NPK content and nitrification were observed in VC.
 The treatment of compost with Chinese cabbage and tomato seeds showed the highest seed germination index (Gong et al., 2019).